aquilax/eago/README.md

 ```

 # EAGO/NE [![GoDoc](https://godoc.org/github.com/jinseokYeom/eago/ne?status.svg)](https://godoc.org/github.com/jinseokYeom/eago/ne)
-EAGO/NE is an extention of EAGO for NeuroEvolution.
+EAGO/NE is an extension of EAGO for NeuroEvolution.
 NeuroEvolution is a machine learning method that uses Evolution Algorithm
 to train a neural network.
 For the sake of this extension, I have decided to
 work on a different package, NEUGO (Neural Networks in Go), which will be an